Has02/ad-hoc-fl/README.md

 This is a modified version of the MOHAWK repository for our Ad-Hoc Federated Learning Project.
 The simulation follows the same structure as MOHAWK, so we left the original README below for reference.

+Our repository is also published on GitHub at [here](https://github.com/Has02/ad-hoc-fl/tree/sim-debugging)

 ## 1. Prepare environment

 ```bash